catjsteam/catjs/README.md

-CATJS 0.2.3
+CatJS 0.2.3
 ==============

-*CATJS* is an automation framework for (mobile) web applications testing.
+*CatJS* is an automation framework for (mobile) web applications testing.
 It offers a new technology that makes testing easy, we don't do WebDriver like the other technologies, in our case the applications test themselves.
 With simple annotations added to your HTML5 code, an automated functional tests will be available as part of your application lifecycle.

 ### Code once, deploy it anywhere <br/>

-Once you added the test code you can run it using [CAT runner](https://www.npmjs.org/package/mobilerunner) (That is already part of CATJS, no need to do any additional installations), on any platform that your application supports.
+Once you added the test code you can run it using [CatJS runner](https://www.npmjs.org/package/mobilerunner) (That is already part of CatJS, no need to do any additional installations), on any platform that your application supports.
-CAT runner can deploy your application on multiple devices and desktop browsers.
+CatJS runner can deploy your application on multiple devices and desktop browsers.

 ### A few facts